-- Build an open and honest relationship and create an atmosphere where your mentee feels safe to try out different ways of doing things. - Support and encourage your mentee's personal development and learning by giving confidential feedback to reinforce what your mentee already does well and help in areas such where he/she wants to develop. - Help the mentee to take increasing initiative for his/her own learning and development and to take increasing responsibility for managing the mentoring relationship.
+- Build an open and honest relationship and create an atmosphere where your mentee feels safe to try out different ways of doing things - Support and encourage your mentee's personal development and learning by giving confidential feedback to reinforce what your mentee already does well and help in areas that they want to develop - Help the mentee to take increasing initiative for their own learning and development and to take increasing responsibility for managing the mentoring relationship

 How this actually happens will depend on your mentee's needs, the context of the mentoring and your own personality.
-Your mentee may describe recent experiences and you could ask questions to help him/her see things from a different angle.
-Or you may act as a role model, describing how you handled similar situations in the past and showing what is possible to achieve.
+Your mentee may describe recent experiences and you could ask questions to help them see things from a different angle.
+Or you may act as a role model, describing how you handled similar situations in the past and show them what they could achieve.